 What Kind of Virtual Assets Fall Under the New Regulations?

-Can you Pay using Virtual Assets (Cryptocurrency)?
+Can you Pay Using Virtual Assets (Cryptocurrency)?

-But Virtual Assets (Cryptocurrency) can still be used for payment if you are making the payment through Virtual Asset Service Providers (hereinafter referred to as “VASP”).
+But you can still use Virtual Assets (Cryptocurrency) payment.
+This is if you are making the payment through Virtual Asset Service Providers (“VASP”).
 The process would work like this:

 1. You make a payment through a VASP.